 Corals (or more formally, Zoantharia) are marine animals related sea anemones that lack a free-swimming (medusoid) stage.
 They have mobile larvae that become sessile (fixed to one place) after a few days.

 The oldest known corals lived during the Cambrian, more than 500 million years ago, and are still found living today.
-Some, like octocorals (the polyp has eight arms), are soft bodied and rarely preserved as fossils, but others secrete a hard calcarous skeleton and are thus important rock-forming organisms.
+Some, like octocorals (which have has eight ‘arms’) are soft bodied and rarely preserved as fossils, but others secrete a hard, calcarous (made of calcium carbinate) skeleton and are thus important rock-forming organisms.

 Tabulate corals are all colonial and have many closely spaced tabulae, but septa and dissepiments are either absent or very weak.
 Their fossils are often preserved as a cluster of long, slender tubes (corallites).

 Scleractinian corals may be solitary or colonial.
 They have a very porous or spongy skeleton made of aragonite that is strengthened by radiating septa (the main ones being arranged in groups of six), dissepiments and sometimes a columella.

 Flabellum woodi, a small solitary scleractinian coral that grew to about 2 cm across.
 BGS © UKRI.

 Acropora, a modern scleractinian coral from the latest Quaternary of the Pacific showing the spongy aragonite skeleton.
 BGS © UKRI.

 Corals live in marine water, at most depths and latitudes.
 They have been found in water 6000 m deep, but are most common at depths of less than 500 m.
 At these depths, the water temperature may be close to 0°C, but corals are most common between 5° and 10°C. Deeper water corals are mainly solitary, although some, such as Lophelia, are colonial and form thickets and banks.